 Cooking for someone signifies thoughtfulness and effort.
 By preparing food, you are showing that you care enough to take time out of your busy day to do something you think the person you love would enjoy.
 Being cooked for makes a person feel special, important and appreciated.

-And, I want to make this clear: sauce out of a jar on boiled spaghetti noodles actually achieves the same result as roasted bronzino prepared in a white wine reduction sauce with carmelized leeks and a beet salad.
+Also, cooking together is fun and romantic and relaxing.
+Smelling the food and tasting it is enjoyable.
+Also, what you cook does not matter at all.
+In other words, sauce out of a jar on boiled spaghetti noodles actually achieves the same result as roasted bronzino prepared in a white wine reduction sauce with carmelized leeks and a beet salad.

 2. Instead of Hershey’s Kisses, kiss her with your lips.